ludavid15/myblog/myapp/src/posts/propulsion-roadmap.md

 So how do we subdivide rocket engines?
 Well how about by the way in which propellent is stored?
 If both fuel and oxidizer and mixed together in a solid, that's a solid rocket motor.

-> **Solid rocket motor** - not all that different from an explosive, but simple, cheap, and reliable.
+* **Solid rocket motor** - not all that different from an explosive, but simple, cheap, and reliable.
 These things are what you find in hobby rockets, but can be scaled up to power things like the space shuttle.
 If (fuel xor oxidizer == liquid), then we have a hybrid rocket engine

-> **Hybrid rocket motor** - these allow for more control than a solid rocket motor, but are a step up in complexity.
+* **Hybrid rocket motor** - these allow for more control than a solid rocket motor, but are a step up in complexity.

-Lastly, if both the fuel and oxidizer are liquid, then we have a liquid rocket.
+* Lastly, if both the fuel and oxidizer are liquid, then we have a **liquid rocket**.

 ### Liquid Rockets